NBKelly/netrunner-data-onr/README.md

 * ~~insert onr cycles into data~~
 * ~~insert onr sets into data~~
 * insert all the new subtypes into data
-* add card entries in edn/set-cards
+* add card entries in edn/set-cards (these are created, automate placement)
 * add the actual card entries
 * automate all of this so that it can be realistically done on any release of netrunner-data

+Then later, do:
+* split the cards into the representative sits (base, proteus, classic)
+* add illustrator information back in

 To convert, use the `onr_setup.sh` script.